trosdesuru/isdi-bootcamp-202405/staff/edu-hernandez/ponies/doc/README.md

 - image (string): URL or path to the event image.
 - caption (string): Description or comment of the event.
 - date (Date): Date and time of the event.
-- going to (user.id): List of IDs of users pretneding go to the event.
+- going (user.id): List of IDs of users pretneding go to the event.
 - likes ([User.id]): List of IDs of users who have liked the event.

 ![Badge en Desarollo](https://img.shields.io/badge/STATUS-EN%20DESAROLLO-green)